 Churn (or cancellation) rate refers to the percentage of customers who leave your product or service.
-For businesses operating under subscription or usage-based models, it is arguably THE most important metric to monitor.
+For usage or subscription-based businesses, it is arguably THE most important metric to monitor.
 A high churn rate is a classic sign that the business you are running is no longer sustainable.
 The good news?
 Taking action to both identify your most valuable customers and improve their experience can quickly remedy the problem.

 Here are seven strategies to reduce customer churn and, ultimately, increase revenue.